junxit/us-congress-bills-111/metadata.md

 - 2009-06-04 — Introduced in House
 - 2009-06-04 — Introduced in House
 - 2009-06-04 — Referred to the House Committee on Natural Resources.
+- 2009-06-08 — Referred to the Subcommittee on Water and Power.
+- 2009-07-21 — Subcommittee Hearings Held.
+- 2009-09-10 — Committee Consideration and Mark-up Session Held.
+- 2009-09-10 — Ordered to be Reported by Unanimous Consent.
+- 2009-09-10 — Subcommittee on Water and Power Discharged.
+- 2009-09-21 — Placed on the Union Calendar, Calendar No. 145.
+- 2009-09-21 — Reported by the Committee on Natural Resources.
+H. Rept.
+111-260.
+- 2009-09-21 — Reported by the Committee on Natural Resources.
+H. Rept.
+111-260.